kylecauston/HippityHoppity/README.md

 LEFT/RIGHT - rolls helicopter left/right
 TAB - switches between first and third person cams

+C - fires a tracer with particle effects
 R - fires a bomb with particle effects
 F - fire a laser that collides with roughly center of screen
 G/H - lower and increase HP